murilobellatini/dialog2rasa/README.md

 ### Testing

-The package includes automated tests.
+The package includes automated tests (see `.github/workflows/python-publish.yml` [here](.github/workflows/python-publish.yml)) in a Continuous Integration workflow with PyPi.
 Contribute by writing tests with `pytest` for your code changes to maintain functionality and reliability.

 ## License